-As of January 2018, the number of jobs in the City of Williamsburg was 13,988 with accommodation and foods services being the largest industry.
+As of January 2019, the number of jobs in the City of Williamsburg was 13, 832 with accommodation and foods services being the largest industry.
+During 2018 employment in the region increased 3.6%.
 The City continues to be a regional employment center, with nearly 11,000 in-commuters.

-As of January 2018, The Williamsburg area (City of Williamsburg, James City County, and York County) civilian labor force was 72,749 and the area unemployment rate was 4.0%.
+As of January 2019, the Williamsburg area (City of Williamsburg, James City County, and York County) civilian labor force was 73,724 and the area unemployment rate was 4.6%.
 Due to Williamsburg's close proximity to major metropolitan areas in Hampton Roads and Richmond, a workforce of 1.3 million are within commuting distance of the City, and residents share a wide variety of occupational and career choices.

 In the City of Williamsburg, over 95% of the population 18 years and older hold a high school diploma or GED.
-Moreover, 33% hold a Bachelor's, Graduate, or Professional degree, which is greater than the national average of 27%.
+Moreover, of individuals 25 to 64, 52% have a bachelor's degree or higher which compares with 32.3% in the nation.

 Tourism and Education

 The City of Williamsburg’s economy is largely supported by tourism and education, with two world class institutions, the College of William and Mary and the Colonial Williamsburg Foundation, at the core.
 The majority of the 800 business establishments within the City either fall into the retail trade or accommodation / food services category, which cater to the 6-8 million annual area visitors.
-The Virginia Tourism Corporation reports $1.21 billion in visitor spending in Greater Williamsburg for 2016, 572 million of which was spent in Williamsburg.
-1.15 million visitors to the nearby I-64 East Coast Gateway Welcome Center.
+The Virginia Tourism Corporation reports $1.25 billion in visitor spending in Greater Williamsburg for 2017, $587 million of which was spent in Williamsburg.
+1.1 million visitors came to the nearby I-64 East Coast Gateway Welcome Center.

 The major tourist attraction Colonial Williamsburg sold 560,000 tickets in 2016.
 The renowned College of Wiliam and Mary educates approximately 8,600 students who provide creativity, energy, and intelligence to our vibrant City.